-There is an equestrian statue of the founder of the palace buildings, King Frederick V, at the centre of the square.
+There is an equestrian statue of the founder of the palace buildings, King Frederick V, at the center of the square.

-The four palaces which make up Amalienborg are named after some of its former residents: Christian VII's Palace, Christian VIII's Palace, Frederick VIII's Palace, and Christian IX's Palace.
+The four palaces that make up Amalienborg are named after some of its former residents: Christian VII's Palace, Christian VIII's Palace, Frederick VIII's Palace, and Christian IX's Palace.

 Amalienborg is guarded 24/7 by the Royal Life Guards who march every day at 11:30 am from Rosenborg Castle to Amalienborg to perform the changing of the guard.